-Proposition 7 When the costs of security technology investment are affected by the volume of sales, and there are "volume related cost side spillovers" as captured by the parameter $\hat{\lambda}$, (i) an increase in $\hat{\lambda}$ has ambiguous implications on the propensity to share security information or invest in security technology for both firms.
+PROPOSITION 7.
+When the costs of security technology investment are affected by the volume of sales, and there are "volume-related cost side spillovers" as captured by the parameter $\hat{\lambda}$ ,

+(i) An increase in $\hat{\lambda}$ has ambiguous implications on the propensity to share security information or invest in security technology for both firms.

-(ii) Volume related spillovers reduce incentives to share information in comparison to an environment, where no such spillovers exist.
+(ii) Volume-related spillovers reduce incentives to share information in comparison to an environment, where no such spillovers exist.

 Changes in the spillover parameter $\hat{\lambda}$ introduce two countervailing effects.
-An increase in $\hat{\lambda}$ makes firm i's competitor more efficient, by reducing its unit cost $c - \hat{\lambda}t_is_i$.
+An increase in $\hat{\lambda}$ makes firm i's competitor more efficient by reducing its unit cost $c - \hat{\lambda}t_i s_i$ .
 This enables j to price more aggressively.
 If firm i increases its level of information shared, it further increases the cost efficiency of the competitor, which acts to the disadvantage of the firm.
-Since the improved cost efficiency precipitates further price competition, both firms respond strategically by reducing their levels of information sharing.
+Because the improved cost efficiency precipitates further price competition, both firms respond strategically by reducing their levels of information sharing.
 On the other hand, an increase in $\hat{\lambda}$ increases the profit margin of each firm, thus providing greater incentives for increased investment in technology and information sharing.
-In the Appendix, we demonstrate that the relative size of the above mentioned effects depends upon the ratio of the two parameters measuring demand and volume related cost spillovers, $(\frac{\lambda_d}{\hat{\lambda}})$.
-The smaller this ratio, the bigger the former effect, implying that increased volume related cost spillovers reduce the incentives to share information.
+In Appendix A, we demonstrate that the relative size of the above-mentioned effects depends on the ratio of the two parameters measuring demand and volume-related cost spillovers, $(\lambda_d/\hat{\lambda})$ .
+The smaller this ratio, the bigger the former effect, implying that increased volume-related cost spillovers reduce the incentives to share information.

-It may also be interesting to investigate what happens to the slope of the information sharing reaction functions.
-We demonstrate that the information sharing reaction function, $\frac{\partial s_i}{\partial s_j}$, is not necessarily increasing, unlike in the case when there are no volume related costs of investing in security technology.
-In particular, the sign of the slope of this reaction function is determined by the size of the parameter $\hat{\lambda}$.
-For small values of $\hat{\lambda}$, $\frac{\partial s_i}{\partial s_j} > 0$, and for large, $\frac{\partial s_i}{\partial s_j} < 0$.
-Thus, only if volume related cost spillovers are sufficiently small, information sharing by one firm induces the other firm to share more information.
+It may also be interesting to investigate what happens to the slope of the information-sharing reaction functions.
+We demonstrate that the informationsharing reaction function, $\partial s_i / \partial s_i$ , is not necessarily increasing, unlike in the case when there are no volume-related costs of investing in security technology.
+In particular, the sign of the slope of this reaction function is determined by the size of the parameter $\hat{\lambda}$ .
+For small values of $\hat{\lambda}i \ \partial s_i / \partial s_i > 0$ , and for large, $\partial s_i / \partial s_i < 0$ .
+Thus, only if volume-related cost spillovers are sufficiently small, information sharing by one firm induces the other firm to share more information.
 While a higher level of information sharing fosters greater opportunities for tacit collusion, as derived in earlier sections, it also leads to a more efficient competitor who faces lower variable costs.
 Such a competitor tends to price more aggressively.
-When the value of $\hat{\lambda}$ is sufficiently big, the latter effect is significant, thus reversing the result we have derived in the absence of volume related cost spillovers.
+When the value of $\lambda$ is sufficiently big, the latter effect is significant, thus reversing the result we have derived in the absence of volume-related cost spillovers.

-Volume related spillovers costs yield, therefore, predictions that are more consistent with the free riding behavior described in GLL or in the R&D literature (d'Aspremont and Jacquemin 1988, Kamien, Muller and Zhang 1992).27
+Volume-related spillovers costs yield, therefore, predictions that are more consistent with the free-riding behavior described in Gordon et al. (2003) or in the R&D literature (d'Aspremont and Jacquemin 1988, Kamien et al. 1992).